-“The accuracy of our IT asset database was abysmal before RFID,” he tells us.
+“The accuracy of our IT asset database was abysmal before RFID,” the Program Manager tells us.
 “We only had information for 70 to 80 percent of the fields we wanted to complete, and our location accuracy was even worse.”

-The company previously tracked IT assets with paper forms and bar code readers, depending on the facility.
+The company previously tracked IT assets with paper forms and barcode readers, depending on the facility.
 The processes were so time-consuming that complete asset audits were impossible.
-Instead, the company would audit 10 percent of the assets in any given data center quarterly, and extrapolate an inventory report based on the results.
+Instead, the company would audit 10 percent of the assets in any data center quarterly and extrapolate an inventory report based on the results.

 There have been a lot of RFID success stories for IT asset management.
 Learn from them and don’t reinvent the wheel.
-Work with experienced solution providers, and follow the best practices and recommendations created by impartial industry associations such as the FSTC (Financial Services Technology Consortium).
+Work with experienced providers, and follow the best practices and recommendations created by impartial industry associations such as the Financial Services Technology Consortium (FSTC).

 Training is important for best practices to become adopted throughout the organization.
 When the Program Manager toured the company data centers, he found that slight differences in how workers used handheld RFID readers made a big difference in their productivity.
 After watching one colleague take five minutes to inventory a room, the Program Manager demonstrated how it could be done in 30 seconds.

-The Program Manager evaluated many tags, from several vendors, before selecting Xerafy.
+The Program Manager evaluated many tags, from several vendors.
 He rates size and sensitivity as the most important tag attributes for IT asset tracking.

-After a thorough investigation, the company selected Xerafy’s Pico read-on-metal tags, which meet EPCglobal Gen 2 and FSTC standards and can be tuned for optimal performance in data centers all around the world.
+Intel selected Xerafy’s Pico on-metal UHF RFID tags, which meet EPCglobal Gen 2 and FSTC standards and could be customized for optimal RFID performance in data centers worldwide.
 The tags have provided outstanding performance and accuracy, even when inventory is being taken in rooms with thousands of tagged assets with hardly any space between them.